webtiming/timingsrc/docs/doc/api_timingprovider.md

 #### StateVector

 State vectors are communicated between timing provider and timing object.
 Timestamp defines a point in time when values for position, velocity and acceleration were|are|will-be valid.
-Timestamps (in seconds) are from the *timing provider clock*, i.e. <code>clock_timingprovider = performance.now() + skew</code>.
+Timestamps (in seconds) are from the *timing provider clock*, i.e. <code>clock_timingprovider = clock_client + skew</code>.

 ```javascript
 var vector = {